boazsegev/plezi-website/docs/guides/hello_chat.html.md

         end
     end

-Notice that unlike normal (raw) websocket methods (`on_open`, `on_close`, `on_message`), the auto-dispatch methods allow us to return a string that will be written to the websocket automatically.
-This makes auto-dispatch methods act the same as Http methods, allowing us to write and API that is valid for both AJAX and Websockets with a single method.
+Notice that unlike normal (raw) websocket methods (`on_open`, `on_close`, `on_message`), the auto-dispatch methods allow us to return a String (or a Hash) that will be written to the websocket automatically.
+This makes auto-dispatch methods act the same as Http methods, allowing us to write an API that is valid for both AJAX and Websockets with a single method.

 Here is the whole of our controller code: